 Serve these steaks with…

 I served these Pepper-Mustard Strip Steaks with Parmesan Mashed Potatoes and Roasted Carrots with Tapenade Dressing (recipe coming soon!) and that was a dinner my people will not be sorry to see happen again.
-Try Roasted Winter Vegetables Sriracha Honey Glaze, Best Parmesan Roasted Broccoli or Roasted Cauliflower with Chimichurri Sauce, and Crispy Sauteed Potatoes on the side.
+Try Roasted Winter Vegetables Sriracha Honey Glaze, Best Parmesan Roasted Broccoli or Roasted Cauliflower with Chimichurri Sauce, Creamed Spinach and Crispy Sauteed Potatoes on the side.
 A loaf of Chimichurri Garlic Bread would also be excellent.
 Or go classic with a Baked Potato.

 Other Steak Recipes: